tobiasklemp/zigzag/README.md

 - 🛠️ **Configurable** editor and arguments (JSON config)
 - 🖥️ **Simple CLI** with add, show, and open commands
 - 🧩 **Zed integration** via tasks

 ---

+## Disclaimer

+This is a small weekend project and I'm fairly new to zig.
+This repo is a hot mess i guess.
+For now it does what i need it to do.
+Hopefully zed gets a more comprehensive extension api that allows to do stuff like this soon.
+The task approach works but it is not ideal.
+Launching a task takes aprox 500ms, zigzag does its work in a few ms, so a native extension in zed will most certainly be more responsive.

+---